Serious Request: Sweden: Musikhjälpen

 Musikhjälpen 2014 took place 8–14 December and for the first time the glass house was situated in Uppsala.
 Its theme was to stop the spreading of HIV / AIDS ("Hjälp oss att stoppa spridningen av hiv").
 The appeal was again broadcast continuously on the Internet at SVT Play and SR P3 radio and time-permitting on SVT2 TV.
 Its hosts were Kodjo Akolor, singer Linnea Henriksson and rapper Petter Askergren.
 The show gathered a record-breaking 30,489,975 SEK.

 Switzerland: Jeder Rappen Zählt 2014

 Jeder Rappen zählt returned to Lucerne from 17 to 23 December, with the motto: Für Familien auf der Flucht (For Refugee Families), to help families forced to flee their homes due to violence or armed conflicts.
 The concept returned to the formula of 2012 and earlier, because in 2013 the audience missed the Glasbox (glass box with the radio hosts) and its drop-slot for donations.
 Deejays Nik Hartmann, Philippe Gerber and Tina Nägeli stayed for six days and made 24/6 live radio, raising CHF 6,127,335.

 2015

 Austria

 It was announced that this year's Ö3-Weihnachtswunder is going to be broadcast from Graz.
-The glass studio (the Wunschhütte or wishing hut) will be sitting at Mariahilferplatz from 19–24 December.
+The glass studio (the Wunschhütte or wishing hut) will be sitting at Mariahilferplatz from 19 to 24 December.